 The old washing machine died a week after moving here and had to be replaced with a water and energy efficient.
 The ‘energy star’ and water efficiency ‘A’ ratings are helpful in making the most approriate choice, but the water ratings are not absolute.
 They compare like with like.
 For example a four ‘A’ top loader is not nearly as good a water saver as a four ‘A’ front-loader.

-Originally we wanted the rainwater tank under or alongside the house, Brisbane City Council would not permit it within ten metres of the sewage system – a hang over from the bad old days of leaky septics.
+Originally we wanted the rainwater tank under or alongside the house, but Brisbane City Council would not permit installation within ten metres of the sewage system – a hang over from the bad old days of leaky septics.
 So the tank is at the top of the garden.
 The resultant plumbing work cost twice as much as the cost of the tank, and more electricity is used for a pump to draw water to the house.

-Energex took three months to connect the solar panels to the grid (back in 2003 solar households were a novelty) so we were unable to generate electricity during summer.
+The energy supplier took three months to connect the solar panels to the grid (back in 2003 solar households were a novelty) so we were unable to generate electricity during the first summer after installation.

-It’s critical to use quality gravel for the recycled water filtration tank.
+We learned that it’s critical to use quality gravel for the recycled water filtration tank.
 The installer used cheap gravel that contained iron.
 This dissolved out, turning the water brown.
 A rusty deposit stained the toilet bowl and impeded efficient decontamination by the UV filter.
 The gravel was replaced, the sewage system carefully jet blasted clean and put back into action.

-Green Survival, Brisbane-based landscape contractors, installed the land drainage from the tank around the property, the stormwater infiltration well and the gravel-lined front garden path.
+Green Survival, Brisbane-based landscape contractors, installed the land drainage from the tank around the property, the stormwater infiltration well and the gravel-lined front garden path and driveway.